 Now that you know how many calories you're allowed each day, find the closest calorie level to yours in the chart called "Following the DASH Eating Plan."
 This shows roughly the number of servings from each food group that you can eat each day.

 Next, compare DASH with your current eating pattern.
-Fill in the "What's on Your Plate and How Much Are You Moving?" chart for 1?2 days to compare what you usually eat with the DASH plan?and note how active you are.
-This should help you decide what changes you need to make in your food choices?and in the sizes of the portions you eat.
+Fill in the “What’s on Your Plate and How Much Are You Moving?” chart on page 4 for 1 to 2 days to compare what you usually eat with the DASH eating plan—and note how active you are.
+This should help you decide what changes you need to make in your food choices—and in the sizes of the portions you eat.

-"A Day With the DASH Eating Plan" shows a sample menu based on about 2,000 calories a day.
+“A Day With the DASH Eating Plan” shows a sample menu based on about 2,000 calories a day.
 Increase or decrease the serving sizes for your own calorie level.
-This chart also shows the two levels of sodium, 2,300 and 1,500 milligrams, that DASH allows each day.
+This chart also shows the two levels of sodium, 2,300 and 1,500 milligrams (mg), that DASH allows each day.
 Because fruits and vegetables are naturally lower in sodium than many other foods, DASH makes it easier to eat less sodium.
-Try it at the 2,300-milligram level (about 1 teaspoon of table salt).
-Then, talk to your doctor about gradually lowering it to 1,500 milligrams a day.
-Keep in mind: The less salt you eat, the more you may be able to lower your blood pressure.
+Try it at the 2,300 mg level (about 1 teaspoon of table salt).
+Then, talk to your doctor about gradually lowering it to 1,500 mg a day.
+Keep in mind: The less sodium you eat, the more you may be able to lower your blood pressure.

-Choose and prepare foods with less salt, and don't bring the salt shaker to the table.
-Be creative?try herbs, spices, lemon, lime, vinegar, wine, and salt-free seasoning blends in cooking and at the table.
-And, because most of the salt, or sodium, that we eat comes from processed foods, be sure to read food labels to check the amount of sodium in different food products.
+Choose and prepare foods with less sodium and salt, and don’t bring the salt shaker to the table.
+Be creative—try herbs, spices, lemon, lime, vinegar, wine, and salt-free seasoning blends in cooking and at the table.
+And, because most of the sodium that we eat comes from processed foods, be sure to read food labels to check the amount of sodium in different food products.
 Aim for foods that contain 5 percent or less of the Daily Value of sodium.
 Foods with 20 percent or more Daily Value of sodium are considered high.
-These include baked goods, certain cereals, soy sauce, some antacids?the range is wide.
+These include baked goods, certain cereals, soy sauce, and some antacids—the range is wide.

 DASH Tips for Gradual Change